frank038/SimpleFM/README.md

 Support for drag and drop from my archive manager.
 For this operation it is used a custom mimetype so no need of changing any window property.

+The 'Shift key' behaviour: to select a certain amount of contiguous items, select the first, press the shift key and select the last; to move the selected items by using the shift key, press the shift key and start dragging the last selected item.

 Tested a bit also under wayland.

 Customizations throu the cfg.py file.